 After a liver transplant some of the possible problems include;

-The donor liver is kept extremely cold for a few hours before being transplanted.
+The donor liver is kept extremely whilst it's moved from the donor hospital to the transplant centre.
 So it takes time for the liver to warm up and begin to work as it should.

 You can have a blood transfusion if you lose a lot of blood.
 You might need more surgery, but this isn’t the case for most people.